-The Volumetric Homes Group is a membership led entity which has autonomy to set its own agenda and discussion topics.
-Established to influence legislation, regulation and to support the overall objectives and growth of the sector, the Volumetric Homes Group (VHG) is raising awareness of the performance and productivity benefits of Volumetric Modular technology for the housing sector.
+The Volumetric Homes Group (VHG) is a membership led entity which has autonomy to set its own agenda and discussion topics.
+Established to influence legislation, regulation and to support the overall objectives and growth of the volumetric modular sector, the VHG is raising awareness of the performance and productivity benefits of this offsite technology.

 Through the power of collective activity, this group can take this innovative sector forward by helping to create a 'volumetric housing community' and a real 'central force' for the industry.
 Working closely with our members the VHG provides access to industry contacts, technical expertise, and market intelligence to support growth and increase market share.